Office & Workplace

 In Ireland, there are coworking spaces for all types of workers and businesses including start-ups, remote employees and freelancers.

-Glandore offers a number of different coworking options in both Dublin and Belfast.
+Glandore offers a number of different coworking options in Dublin, Cork and Belfast.
 Members can choose from a variety of office types catering to their individual needs.
 Glandore offers hot desks, dedicated desks and private office facilities; members can also avail of countless services including high speed wifi, IT services and car parking.

 It is not just Ireland that has experienced an increase in coworking.
 Our neighbours in Europe, and further afield in America and Asia, have also seen growth in this area.